MaNa2k/mkvSubFixer/README.md

 ## Why create this program:
 The reason for this project is to prevent "Plex Media Server" from transcoding .mkv video files when .ssa or .ass subtitles are enabled.

 The Plex transcoder uses lots of unnecessary CPU power for just rendering subtitles.
-This program will keep energy consumption down and prevent pc fans from acting like a jet engine.
+This program will fix the issue.
+The energy consumption will go down and prevent pc fans from acting like a jet engine.

 ## The goal of this project:
 create a program that extracts the .ssa .ass subs from the .mkv video files.